 Scholarly Communication Express: UCSB librarians are available to deliver presentations to groups or meet with individuals about managing their intellectual property, or other scholarly communication and publishing issues.
 Request a presentation or consultation.

-Office of Scholarly Communication: This UC office monitors and synthesizes significant developments in scholarly communication, especially those with implications for the UC academic community.
+: This UC office monitors and synthesizes significant developments in scholarly communication, especially those with implications for the UC academic community.
 View information on government legislation and policies for federal and state-funded research; and new models for peer review, access, funding, and scholarly publications.
 Also, learn about tools to help UC scholars maximize the visibility of their work.

 SHERPA (Securing a Hybrid Environment for Research Preservation and Access): SHERPA is the organization that runs RoMEO, a searchable database of publishers' copyright policies.
 Use SHERPA RoMEO to determine how progressive a publisher's copyright policy is before submitting your work, or to determine whether an article published prior to the passage of the OA Policy can be posted online.